 What if you have a latex allergy?

-The average condom is usually made out of latex, and with a small percentage of the population having allergies towards latex, using the standard condom is simply not doable.
+The average condom is usually made out of latex, and with a small percentage of the population having an allergy to latex, this presents a problem to those who want to use them for safer sex.
 Allergic reactions to latex can vary, but a usual symptom of a latex allergy is an itchy rash at the site of contact.
-Thankfully, there are now a couple of different material substitutes to latex; Polyurethane and Polyisoprene.

-You can usually find latex-free condoms in stores, and the entire Skyn range is made from Polyisoprene material.
+The good news is that you can usually find latex-free condoms in stores, and the entire Skyn range is made from latex-free material and is widely available in Australia.
 Whatever the make of your condom, it shouldn’t be the cause of discomfort during sex!

 What about cost?